 What is Medicaid?
 How does it relate to financial help through the Health Insurance Marketplace?

 Medicaid is a health insurance program (offered through a partnership between states and the Federal government) that helps with medical costs for some people who have limited income and resources.
 Medicaid programs vary from state to state, but most health care services are covered at little or no cost.
 If you are eligible for Medicaid, then you would not be eligible for subsidies in the Marketplace and would instead need to sign up for Medicaid.

 As a result of the health care law, states have the option to expand Medicaid eligibility to all people with incomes below 138% of the poverty level.
-Currently about half of states have decided to expand their Medicaid programs and the other half have not.
+Currently most states have decided to expand their Medicaid programs, and 17 states have not.
 If you live in a state that has not expanded Medicaid and you expect your income to be above the poverty level, then you may be eligible for subsidies through Healthcare.gov or your state’s Marketplace.
 If you expect that your income next year will be below the poverty level, then you may not be eligible for assistance through the Marketplace.
 However, it is possible that you may still qualify for Medicaid under your state’s eligibility criteria, particularly if your income is very limited and you have children, are pregnant, or have a disability.

 The Health Insurance Marketplace Calculator takes into account whether or not your state has decided to expand Medicaid, so you can use this tool to estimate of your eligibility for Medicaid.
 Again, keep in mind that – even if your state did not expand Medicaid – you or some members of your family may still be eligible for Medicaid.
 To find out if you qualify for Medicaid, contact Healthcare.gov, your state’s Marketplace, or your state’s Medicaid program office for information about eligibility and enrollment.